Skip to main content

 OpenSSL

-If such footnotes are missing, the library was implemented without external components
+If there is no such note, the library was implemented without external components.

 FAQ

-3. Why is OpenSSL dynamically linked rather than statically linked?
+3. Why is OpenSSL linked dynamically instead of statically?

-4. Can I see the full dependency list for a specific component?
+4. Can I see the full dependency list for a given component?

 "MAIN ---"